stefanes/tibber-pulse/README.md

 ### Get hourly/daily energy production

-Use [`tibber-production.ps1`](tibber-production.ps1) to get the billed production and publish the data (if the `-Publish` switch is provided) in the following Graphite series:
+Use [`tibber-production.ps1`](tibber-production.ps1) to get the billed production and publish the data (if the `-Publish` switch is provided) to the following Graphite series:

 | Graphite series            | Measurement  | Unit | Resolution |
 | -------------------------- | ------------ | ---- | ---------- |